 Elementary students are not charged fines for overdue books.
-Parents can play a large part in returning library books on time by knowing when your child is scheduled each week for the Media Center and by making sure the books are returned on that day in the specially assigned book bag.
+Parents can play a large part in returning library books on time by knowing when your child is scheduled each week for the library and by making sure the books are returned on that day in the specially assigned book bag.
 Returning books on time helps foster accountability and a sense of achievement.

-The Media Center uses the Destiny management system, which is a web-based automated circulation system.
-This system allows students to access CAL's library resources from their home computers as well as at school.
+All campuses use the web-based Destiny as their library management system.
+This system allows students to access CAL's library resources from their home computers as well as when they are at CAL.
 The web address is https://ca.follettdestiny.com.
 After accessing this web address, select your specific school and click on the Catalog tab, which gives you access to information about that library's books.
 You may also select the WebPath Express tab to access research-worthy websites.

-WebPath Express is a safer and faster way to access previewed, educational, and age-appropriate websites than using Google.
-Additionally available on your school Destiny home page is access to the AR (Accelerated Reading Program) book lists and Searchasauras (Elementary level EBSCO databases).
-When off-campus only, you will need to use username = calouisville#pk12 and password = courthouse#22 for database access.
+WebPath is a safer and faster way to access previewed, educational, and age-appropriate websites than using Google.
+Additionally available on your school Destiny homepage is access to the AR (Accelerated Reading Program) book lists and Searchasauras (Elementary level EBSCO databases).
+When off-campus only, you will need to use the username = calouisville#pk12 and password = courthouse#22 for database access.